Lonsdale201/fluent-extend-triggers-and-actions/README.md

 This extension provides additional add-ons to FluentCRM.

-Five triggers are currently available:
+7 triggers are currently available:

 * JetFormBuilder
 * JetReview